jack-driscoll/jack-driscoll.github.io/about.md

 ### Donny

 You can even contact [Donny](therealdonaldtrump@ethertech.org).

+## Football

+I love the game of football, not so much "following it", but watching it in person or on TV and playing it.
+I am borderline obsessed with **football uniforms**.

+Things I love about football:

+- Uniforms
+- Jockstraps
+- Tackling
+- Running
+- Locker Room
+- Being part of a team
+- Physicality

 ***How else can you get in touch with me?
 This exercize is left to the reader.***